 - maintain hygienic conditions of facilities; and

 - help stop the spread of the coronavirus through frequent handwashing, an important way to prevent infection and fight COVID-19, according to the Centers for Disease Control and Prevention (CDC).

-But water treatment solutions such as the Potable Water Chlorinator are only as effective as the systems set to routinely test and monitor water quality.
+But water treatment solutions such as the Erosion Chlorinator are only as effective as the systems set to routinely test and monitor water quality.
 Water quality testing can be done with simple, low-cost products, which can easily be obtained and conducted by healthcare facility staff after some basic training.
 This training allows healthcare providers to test their own water and ensure it continues to be safe to consume and use.